mangerij/ferret/doc/content/contribute/index.md

 # Thank you!

-A special thanks for all of the collaborators/co-authors of the various [`projects`](publication_highlights/publication_highlights.md) using FERRET.
+A special thanks to all of the collaborators/co-authors of the various [projects](publication_highlights/publication_highlights.md) using FERRET.

-We also would like to thank the code contributors and developers from Idaho National Laboratory (INL) for their continued support.
+We also would like to thank the code contributors and developers from [Idaho National Laboratory](https://inl.gov/) for their continued support.